-Moona or Mouneh, slang for the Arabic word meaning “storing” or “pantry,” is a cozy 30 seat Arabic-inspired fine-casual restaurant focusing on the best pantry/mouneh items behind your food.
+Moona or Mouneh, slang for the Arabic word meaning “storing” or “pantry,” is a spacious 96-seat Lebanese fine-casual restaurant focusing on the best pantry/mouneh items behind your food.

 The spices, spice blends, olive oil, olives, tahini, different types of molasses, and other ingredients are what our concept is about.
 It’s about sourcing and making the best pantry items that are behind making your food shine.